-The good news is Dr. Michael Fulbright at Fulbright Snoring & Sleep Solutions offers a comprehensive program designed to treat pediatric sleep apnea.
+The good news is Dr. Michael Fulbright is a diplomate of the American Academy of Dental Sleep Medicine and at Fulbright Snoring & Sleep Solutions he offers a comprehensive program designed to treat pediatric sleep apnea.
 Our practice can examine your child in a complimentary sleep apnea consultation to determine whether this condition may be present.
 If so, Dr. Fulbright offers a number of advanced treatment options designed to ensure your child’s breathing passages are functioning normally and help them attain a healthy, restful night’s sleep.

 What are the signs and symptoms of Obstructive Sleep Apnea in children?